antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 * `Red` - No connection with the server.
 * `Green` - Connection with the server is established.

-Extrnal application may deliver additional features by providing additional buttons in the editor menu.
+External application may deliver additional features by providing additional buttons in the editor menu.
 More details can be found in the [Specification format](project:specification-format.md#navbar-item) section.

 ## URL parameters for the frontend